ServeMeLlib/dev/README.md

 It behaves exactly like static deployments on Now, so it's perfect for developing your static project.
 Then, when it's time to push it into production, you deploy it.
 `

-But in addition , to serve json in response to an REST request, create a server.csv file containing url/json mapping of url pathAndQuery mapping to the json filename containing the json that should be served.

 ----
 Ok, so you want to do more, like serve json data like it's coming from a real REST api server ?
 No worries :) I've got you covered !
 ----

+To serve json in response to an REST request, create a server.csv file containing url/json mapping of url pathAndQuery mapping to the json filename containing the json that should be served.

 If you are using server.csv then note that the csv format is :
 [ pathAndQuery , some.json , httpMethod  , responseCode ]